qhameem/sotw-new-23-aug-25/.kilocode/context.md

 *   **View**: `resources/views/todolists/index.blade.php`
     *   The main view for the to-do list, containing the pure JavaScript implementation for all client-side interactivity.
 *   **Controller**: `app/Http/Controllers/TodoListController.php`
-    *   Handles all CRUD operations for to-do lists and their items.
+    *   Handles all CRUD operations for to-do lists and their items, including Excel export.
 *   **Policy**: `app/Policies/TodoListPolicy.php`
     *   Handles authorization to ensure users can only manage their own lists.
+*   **Export Class**: `app/Exports/TodoListExport.php`
+    *   Handles the logic for exporting a to-do list to an Excel file, including data mapping and cell styling.
 *   **Models**:
     *   `app/Models/TodoList.php`
     *   `app/Models/TodoListItem.php`